12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 Experience coastal charm at Edgartown Lighthouse Beach, with its iconic lighthouse and scenic shoreline

-Looking for more content on the top things to do in Martha’s Vineyard?
+Looking for more fun ideas on what to do in Martha’s Vineyard?
 Here are some popular questions (and answers) I get that will help you plan your trip to Martha’s Vineyard:

 What’s the best time to visit Martha’s Vineyard?